dutchconnectomelab/GAMBA-MATLAB/README.md

 Alternatively, you can click 'Code -- Download ZIP' and unzip the downloaded file.

+### Add to path

+Open Matlab, click "Set Path" and add the GAMBA-MATLAB folder to the search path.

 ### Extract required data

 Run `install.m` in Matlab to retrieve all required data.